Canada Student Visa 2026: Requirements, Process, Fees

 Assistant Manager Editorial

 Canadian study permit is also known as a student visa.
 It allows foreign nationals to study at designated learning institutions (DLIs) in Canada.
 To be eligible, you must be accepted into a DLI.
 Also, show sufficient funds to cover tuition and living expenses.
-These are eligibility to get Canadian study permit.
+These basic eligibility for getting a Canadian study permit.

 Canada Student Visa